Falven/Open-Data-Analysis/docs/5_configuring_a_jupyter_hub.md

 ## 5.2 Creating the infrastructure

 Please see [the JupyterHub documentation](https://z2jh.jupyter.org/en/latest/kubernetes/microsoft/step-zero-azure.html) for a more in-depth guide on deploying a K8s cluster to your cloud provider of choice.
-Again, I will outline the steps I took here as there were some extra steps around setting up the ACR correctly that are not outlined in the JupyterHub docs.
+Again, I will outline the steps I took here as there were some extra steps around setting up the ACR correctly and remembering to add your IP to the NSG that are not outlined in the JupyterHub docs.

 For some of the following sets of commands, pay attention to quoting of the parameter values, this is required in some shells like `zsh`.